ComScore

 Casseroles, Gratins and Travel-Friendly Pans

-• Why We Love It: kid-friendly, crowd-pleaser, special occasion–worthy, make ahead
+• Why I Love It: kid-friendly, crowd-pleaser, special occasion–worthy, make ahead

 • Serves: 10

-If you’re only in charge of making one dish, why not go all out with intricate phyllo rosettes?
-They look more complicated than they are and taste like a heavenly Parmesan breadcrumb.
+If you're only in charge of making one dish, why not go all out with intricate phyllo rosettes?
+The topper looks more complicated than it is, but most importantly, it adds a crunchy, crispy, cheesy layer to the meal.
+There's nothing one-note about this mac, that's for sure.

 • Serves: 4 to 6

-Some things are just better with cheese, butter and a bubbly breadcrumb crust.
+Some things are just better with cheese, butter and a bubbly crust.
 But good news: The gratin club isn’t exclusive, and humble cabbage is joining the group.
-Make this dish in advance and reheat it in the oven once you arrive at your destination.
+Make this dish in advance and reheat it in the oven once you arrive to your destination.

 • Serves: 6